lexa24lexa/3dmusetrail/README.md

 <br>
 Only works in a desktop, obviously.
 No mobile nor tablet.
 As i mentioned before, in our meeting, i am not a fan of tailwind. :)
 <br>
-still, i gave my best.
+Still, i gave my best.